awslabs/aws-sdk-kotlin/docs/design/flexible-checksums.md

 - checksum header name: the name of the checksum header to be validated, which allows the user to see if validation occurred and which checksum algorithm was used.

+The checksum will be validated after the response is fully consumed by the user.
+If there is a checksum mismatch, an exception will be thrown.

-### Notifying the User of Validation
+#### Notifying the User of Validation

 In some cases, a service will not return a checksum even if it is requested.
 Because of this, the SDK must provide a mechanism for users to verify whether checksum validation occurred, and which checksum algorithm was used for the validation.

 The SDK will store the checksum header name in the execution context.
-Users can then check the execution context for that variable, and if it's present, will know that validation occurred.
+Users can then check the execution context for that value, and if it's present, they will know that validation occurred.

 Users will be able to observe the execution context using an [interceptor](https://github.com/awslabs/smithy-kotlin/blob/5773afb348c779b9e4aa9689836844f21a571908/docs/design/interceptors.md).

-# Appendix

-## Request Examples
+# Appendix: Request Examples
+In the following examples, `requestAlgorithMember` property's value is `checksumAlgorithm`.
+The fields `checksumSha256`, `checksumCrc32`, etc. are modeled individually on the operation, separately from the `httpChecksum` trait.

-### `CRC32C` Checksum
+## CRC32C Checksum
 ```kotlin
 val putObjectRequest = PutObjectRequest {
     bucket = "bucket"